sanjivsingh/stackoverflow-java-sdk/README.md

 stackoverflow-java-sdk
 ======================

-This project aims to provide a Java wrapper to the StackOverflow?
+This project aims to provide a Java wrapper to the Stack Exchange ?
 API.

 * Cloned from : http://code.google.com/p/stackoverflow-java-sdk/
 * SDK supports **Stack Exchange API V2.2**